HOA/COA Elections

-A homeowners association election is a formal procedure where homeowners vote to elect members to the board of directors.
+During an HOA/COA election, owners vote to elect members to the board of directors.
 The board is responsible for making key decisions regarding the maintenance, finances, and rules of the community.

-The Importance of an HOA Election
+The Importance of an HOA/COA Election

 1. Preparation and Notice

-In Texas, the law mandates that HOAs give property owners at least 10 days’ notice and no more than 60 days’ notice.
-Additionally, the notice must be in writing.
+In Texas, the law mandates that HOAs/COAs give property owners at least 10 days’ notice and no more than 60 days’ notice.
+Additionally, the notice must be in writing. .
 If votes don’t occur at a meeting, an HOA must provide at least 20 days’ notice before the final day of ballot submissions.

 2. Nominations